 Although I am going to continue blogging I still want an Ipad, my reason: If I pick up a laptop I am much more tempted to start working, check X document. update this and that etc. Whereas the ipad is only really good for quicker tasks.
 Maybe an Ipad would help me switch off a bit and relax for once.

-Poi really wants some beats but they are ridiculously expensive, I know he will be searching for a decent pair before we start travelling again though.
+Decent Headphones Poi really wants some Beats but they are ridiculously expensive, I know he will be searching for a decent pair before we start travelling again though.
 Sometimes the best part of travel days is being able to put in some music and drift into your own little world.

 Disclaimer: Some of the links in this post make us of our Amazon account, if you were to click through and buy something we would gratefully receive a small percentage.